sowmiyapannerselvam2007-code/PROMPT-ENGINEERING/README.md

 CHATGPT

-Impact of Scaling in Large Language Models (LLMs)

 Introduction

 Large Language Models (LLMs) are advanced Artificial Intelligence (AI) systems that understand and generate human language.
 Scaling refers to increasing the model parameters, training data, and computing resources used to build these models.

 Impact of Scaling
 1. Improved Performance and Accuracy
 Larger models learn more patterns from data, allowing them to generate more accurate and detailed responses while reducing mistakes.
 2. Better Reasoning